OWASP/CheatSheetSeries/cheatsheets/Symfony_Cheat_Sheet.md

 - Make sure your PHP configuration is secure.
 You may refer the [PHP Configuration Cheat Sheet](PHP_Configuration_Cheat_Sheet.md) for more information on secure PHP configuration settings.

-- Ensure that the SSL certificate is properly configured in your web server's virtual host settings and configure your web server to enforce HTTPS by redirecting HTTP traffic to HTTPS.
+- Ensure that the SSL certificate is properly configured in your web server and configure it to enforce HTTPS by redirecting HTTP traffic to HTTPS.

 - Implement security headers to enhance the security posture of your application.